 - Temperature of 55 – 60 ℉ (55 ℉ is ideal)

 - Humidity of 50 – 70%

-To obtain the proper wine cellar conditions, you can either choose a location with favorable existing conditions (think deep root cellar or a limestone cave) or create these conditions actively yourself (wine storage cabinet or cellar).
+To obtain the above ideal wine cellar conditions, you can either choose a location with favorable existing conditions (root cellar, unconditioned basement, etc.) or actively create these conditions yourself by building a wine cellar.

-The perfect wine cellar is cool, moist and dark.
+Like the conditions of natural wine caves, the perfect wine cellar is cool, moist and dark.
 Consider a location for your new cellar that will help you achieve and maintain these ideal conditions.
-Avoid locations that are too hot or cold or change temperature frequently, like most unconditioned spaces in your house or garage, or rooms with outside walls with sun exposure.

-The ideal location to build a wine cellar is typically a room or space within a conditioned area in your home.
-The space should have easy access to electricity and be reasonably easy to seal, insulate and install a through-the-wall or ducted wine cellar cooling unit in.
+Ideal locations to build a wine cellar are within the conditioned areas in your home.
+Consider ease of construction too when picking a place for your new cellar, finding a location with easy access to electricity, that is reasonably easy to seal, and insulate and somewhere that will allow you to install a through-the-wall or ducted wine cellar cooling unit.

-Good locations can include; an extra room in a basement, a spare basement closet, a basement under the stairs closet (the location I used) or a fresh build in the basement or ground floor of your home.
+Good locations to consider; an extra room in a basement, a spare basement closet, a basement under the stairs closet (the location I used) or a fresh build in the basement or ground floor of your home.